PresentLocation/Art64X/190926/WebsiteMapping.md

 >- footer
 >
 >#### CONTENT ELEMENTS
->
+>Content elements identified through guided group assessment:
 >- header text
 >- story grid (thumbnail, linked title, description text
 >
 >#### DESIGN ELEMENTS
->
->
->
->Elements noted:
->
+>Design elements identified through guided group assessment:
->- The layout is responsive (sometimes also described as mobile friendly or mobile first)
+>- Responsive layout.
+The layout is responsive (sometimes also described as mobile friendly or mobile first)
->- The page background is a full bleed gradient
+>- Background gradient.
+The page background is a full bleed gradient
->- The content area is a panel that floats in the page
+>- Floating content panel.
+The content area is a panel that floats in the page
->- There is a brand slogan
+>- Branding - Slogan.
+There is a brand slogan
->- There is a brand logo
+>- Branding - Logo.
+There is a brand logo
->- Header text is set in script font
+>- Styled header text.
+Header text is set in script font
->- Links and section labels are set in western font
+>- Styled navigation text.
+Links and section labels are set in western font
->- Grid item titles are set in a narrow font
+>- Styled grid text.
+Grid item titles are set in a narrow font
->- Content section titles are set in a decorative font
+>- Styled title text.
+Content section titles are set in a decorative font
->- Color palette includes black, browns, red, blues
+>- Color palette.
+Color palette includes black, browns, red, blues
->- Content header and footer utilizes transparent backgrounds
+>- Transparency.
+Content header and footer utilizes transparent backgrounds

+## APPLYING MAPPING

+Understanding the layout, content, and design approach for a page allows you to develop <b>content layouts</b> and a <b>page template</b>.

-## ORGANIZING CONTENT LAYOUTS
+### CONTENT LAYOUTS

 Generally, content elements are organized into presentations.
 We can call these presentation objects content layouts.